-By aesthetic enrichment, we mean experiences that come through the senses that are special and outside the everyday; feelings of being moved that are evoked by experiences such as beauty, awe, discomfort, challenge, joy or wonder.
+By aesthetic enrichment, we mean an experience that comes through the senses that is special and outside the everyday.
+This might include being moved or challenged through feelings such as beauty, awe, discomfort, joy or wonder.

 Full description and underpinning theory

 This outcome is about how aesthetic enrichment, from pleasure to challenge, can result from cultural engagement.
 Aesthetic enrichment is experienced through the senses, elicited by aesthetic qualities perceived in the artwork or experience, through properties such as harmony and form.
 It involves experiences outside the mundane, of beauty, awe, joy and wonder; potentially offering a sense of escape or captivation, or feelings of being moved, challenged or transcending the everyday, extending to deepest experiences of a sense of flow, or the numinous or spiritual realms.